Borewit/music-metadata/README.md

 ## Compatibility

 Module: version 8 migrated from [CommonJS](https://en.wikipedia.org/wiki/CommonJS) to [pure ECMAScript Module (ESM)](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
-JavaScript is compliant with [ECMAScript 2019 (ES10)](https://en.wikipedia.org/wiki/ECMAScript#10th_Edition_%E2%80%93_ECMAScript_2019).
+The distributed JavaScript codebase is compliant with the [ECMAScript 2020 (11th Edition)](https://en.wikipedia.org/wiki/ECMAScript_version_history#11th_Edition_%E2%80%93_ECMAScript_2020) standard.

-Requires Node.js ≥ 16 engine.
+This module requires a [Node.js ≥ 16](https://nodejs.org/en/about/previous-releases) engine.
-Primarily designed for [Node.js](https://nodejs.org/), but has also been designed for browser compatibility.
+It can also be used in a browser environment when bundled with a module bundler.

 ## Sponsor
 If you appreciate my work and want to support the development of open-source projects like [music-metadata](https://github.com/Borewit/music-metadata), [file-type](https://github.com/sindresorhus/file-type), and [listFix()](https://github.com/Borewit/listFix), consider becoming a sponsor or making a small contribution.